-Starting Fall 2021, all requests for official transcripts (paper and PDF) should be made through the National Student Clearinghouse.
-Information about this process can be found on the Registrar's website at Iranscripts, Verifications and Requests for Information | Cardozo Law (yu.edu)).
+All requests for official transcripts (paper and PDF) should be made through the National Student Clearinghouse.
+Information about this process can be found on the Registrar's website at Transcripts, Verifications and Requests for Information | Cardozo Law (yu.edu).
 Requests will usually be filled within three business days as long as there is no "hold" on a student's account.